List of Green Lanterns: Eponymous Green Lanterns

 These eight characters are most closely associated with the name "Green Lantern" and have been the title characters of Green Lantern comics.

 Alan Scott

 Alan Scott was the original Green Lantern character created in the Golden Age of Comic Books.
 Alan created the mantle and identity of Green Lantern by himself and is not associated with the Green Lantern Corps, since his power ring was de-authorized by the Guardians before he even obtained it.
 Prior to the Crisis, Scott's ring ran on magic and not the Central Power Battery of Oa.
 In The New 52, Alan Scott is the modern-day Green Lantern for Earth 2.

 Hal Jordan

 Hal Jordan was created in 1959 by writer John Broome and artist Gil Kane and first appeared in Showcase #22 (October 1959).
 Hal Jordan is a reinvention of the Green Lantern concept and is a member, and occasionally leader, of the Green Lantern Corps, as well as a founding member of the Justice League.
+Kane drew visual inspiration for Hal from Hollywood actor Paul Newman.